Kezzryn/Advent-of-Code/Synacor Challenge/README.md

     869555826e04d6aea29850b2680c9b01
 ```

-It works now.
+Seven of eight.
+Almost there.

-Before I moved on to the last stage of the puzzle, I knew I had to do something about that function.
-I did not like the `Thread()`.
-First of all, I wasn't sure how to get data back from it.
+Before I moved on to the last stage of the puzzle, I knew I had to do something about that method.
+I did not like `Thread()`.
+I wasn't sure how to get data back from it.
 The output was written direct to the console.

 `Task()` seemed to be more in line with spinning off batches of parallel tasks to search for the solution.
 However, there wasn't any stack control with a `Task()`.
 Without a stack increase, I'd have to truly optimize the algorithm.
-During my debugging and code diving, I found a couple of versions that were not recursive.
+During my debugging and code diving, I found a couple of versions of the algorithm that were not recursive and would run without environment changes.

-I [implemented](PuzzleSolutions.cs) one from a [JavaScript solution.](https://github.com/NiXXeD/synacor-challenge/blob/master/spoilers/teleporter.js) While the routine is obvious to me in hindsight, I don't know if I'd have been able to arrive at that solution on my own.
-My implmentation (`PAckAsync()`) is heavily commented so I won't revisit that here.
+I implemented one from a [JavaScript solution.](https://github.com/NiXXeD/synacor-challenge/blob/master/spoilers/teleporter.js) While the routine is obvious to me in hindsight, I don't know if I'd have been able to arrive at that solution on my own.
+My [implementation](PuzzleSolutions.cs) (`PAckAsync()`) is heavily commented for any that are interested.

-As a final note, in this situation not using `Task()` is faster than using it.
+As a final note, in this scenario not using `Task()` is faster than using it.
 Regardless, I gained the experience of implmenting an `async` method, so I count it as win.

-### Code 8 - Tropical Vacation
+### Code 8 - A Tropical Vacation

 Through the teleporter and out the other side to a brand new location.
 Time to go exploring.
 Exploring the tropical island I found a journal that talked about a locked vault and a mysterious orb that would gain or lose weight as it was moved from room to room.
 There is mention of a hourglass, so it's likely that we need to move quickly, possibly in the fewest number of moves.

-Arriving at the orb room, I mapped the new space.
-It consisted of a simple 4x4 grid, with each room having a number or a symbol associated with it.
+Orb puzzle consisted of a simple 4x4 grid.
+Each room had a number or a symbol associated with it.
 Inspecting the orb revelaed the number 22.
 The vault door had the number 30 carved into it.

-From start to finish in the fewest steps, arriving with a weight of 30.

-Some experimentation revealed additional aspects to the puzzle.
-1) You cannot return to the first room.
-The orb resets.
-2) You cannot leave the vault room.
-The orb vanishes on arrival.
-3) The orb will vanish if its weight becomes negative.

 One quick map later...
 ```